 When designing the customer experience, companies have previously focused on digital channels and the path to acquiring and converting new customers.
 As a result, businesses typically focus on sales and marketing—and relegate the post-sale experience to “less important” functions.

 But companies are starting to recognize the importance of support and service to the customer experience.
 Microsoft found that 90% of respondents indicated that customer service is important to their brand choice and loyalty.
 In 2022, forward-thinking companies are bringing their support function into their customer experience design.

 For many companies, contact centers are the face of a brand’s customer experience.
 When customers contact companies for support, phone is still the most popular channel—preferred over email, live chat, or chatbots.

 Including contact centers in your customer experience design helps to bridge the gap between different contact channels and departments (more on bridging the gap in this webinar).
 It enables companies to create a holistic, joined-up experience for their customers—from their earliest touchpoints to post-sales support.

-This trend is significant because it recognizes the full customer journey, not just acquisition and first sale.
+This contact center trend is significant because it recognizes the full customer journey, not just acquisition and first sale.
 If you’re leaving contact centers and support out of your customer experience design, you’re ignoring a large part of the customer journey and missing the chance to build long-lasting customer relationships.

 Customers and support agents have already seen this in action: Customers are happier than ever to walk away in the face of bad service, and remote work has given agents the flexibility to move to new companies where their contribution is recognized and valued.